 Wine may be the first association many have with Napa Valley, but the heart and soul of the area is the breathtaking natural scenery provided by the abundance of farmland dedicated to the vineyards.
-Any visit to Napa, whether for a day or a week, should include an excursion that allows you absorb and enjoy the natural wonders of the area.
+Any visit to Napa, whether for a day or a week, should include an excursion that allows you to absorb and enjoy the natural wonders of the area.
 And what better way to enjoy the outdoors than with a picnic!
-To help with this adventure, we have dedicated this post to helping you find the best picnic spots in Napa.
+To help with this adventure, we have dedicated this post to help you find the best picnic spots in Napa.

 Much care has been taken by NAPA citizens to preserve the area and maintain the natural, untouched charm that draws so many visitors each year.
-From wineries to parks you will be sure to find an ideal spot in these NAPA picnic areas.
+From wineries to parks, you will be sure to find an ideal spot in these NAPA picnic areas.

 While there is no shortage of serene locations to provide a perfect picnic spot in NAPA, only certain wineries have permits for picnicking.
-NAPA Vintners provides a list of wineries that have picnic permits but this list is not all-inclusive. it is highly recommended to call ahead and confirm that your intended winery still allows picnics.
+NAPA Vintners provides a list of wineries that have picnic permits, but this list is not all-inclusive.
+It is highly recommended to call ahead and confirm that your intended winery still allows picnics.

 Frank Family Vineyards in Calistoga offers a picturesque picnic location on the valley floor.
 They offer tastings in a restored barn and plenty of picnic space on their beautiful grounds.

 It is a good idea to find out if the winery where you plan to picnic has any restrictions or requirements.
-Some do not serve food and require that you bring your own, while other do not allow outside food or drinks.
+Some do not serve food and require that you bring your own, while others do not allow outside food or drinks.
 And be sure to find out if your lodging residence provides any special picnic extras.
 Bed and Breakfasts such as Churchill Manor provide bicycle rentals for their guests.

 Picnics are so popular in NAPA that some restaurants and hotels specialize in preparing the perfect picnic.
-You can also pre-order boxed lunches from the catering menus of many of the delis like Dean & Deluca, Oakville Grocery and the Yountville Deli.
+You can also pre-order boxed lunches from the catering menus of many of the delis like Dean & Deluca, Oakville Grocery, and the Yountville Deli.

 Whether you are looking for a quiet retreat or a fun family excursion, there are a wide variety of picnic spots in Napa.
-And local beds and breakfasts like Churchill Manor are a great place to help you plan ahead and ensure your picnic is picture perfect.
+And local beds and breakfasts like Churchill Manor are a great place to help you plan ahead and ensure your picnic is picture-perfect.